 Most debt collection agencies have at least a few complaints against them.
 Credence Resource Management, unfortunately, has more complaints than even the average debt collector.

-Since its founding in 2013, Credence Resource Management has had nearly 1,000 complaints filed with the Consumer Financial Protection Bureau (or CFPB) and over 300 complaints with the Better Business Bureau (BBB).
+Since its founding in 2013, they have had nearly 1,000 complaints filed with the Consumer Financial Protection Bureau (or CFPB) and over 300 complaints with the Better Business Bureau (BBB).
 They have also had 28 cases filed against them in civil court.

-The majority of these complaints are in regard to Credence Resource Management, violating the Fair Debt Collection Practices Act (FDCPA).
+The majority of these complaints are in regard to violating the Fair Debt Collection Practices Act (FDCPA).

 The FDCPA protects consumers from debt collector abuse.
 Consumers allege Credence Resource Management committed infractions such as: